Marc Dreier: Guilty plea and sentencing

-Eaton told Shargel, "These are really extraordinary facts.
-His behavior was reckless, clever, improvising.
-Frankly, it suggests a mental disorder".

 Kosta S. Kovachev

-Kosta S. Kovachev was the son of two doctors who emigrated from Serbia in 1964 and set up practices in New York City.
-He was born in Belgrade, was educated at Columbia University and Harvard Business School, and joined Morgan Stanley in 1987.
+Kosta S. Kovachev is the son of two doctors who emigrated from Serbia in 1964 and set up practices in New York City.
+He was born in Belgrade, educated at Columbia University and Harvard Business School, and joined Morgan Stanley in 1987.
 He left there after five years for a succession of smaller, obscure firms, then voluntarily gave up his broker's license in 2002.
 In 2006, he lost his broker's license from the National Association of Securities Dealers after being implicated in a $28 million Ponzi scheme.
-He refused to cooperate with investigators, and eventually paid more than $350,000 penalties and interest to settle the matter, while admitting no wrongdoing.
+He refused to cooperate with investigators and eventually paid over $350,000 penalties and interest to settle the matter, while admitting no wrongdoing.
 Dreier was Kovachev's lawyer during that case.

 Kovachev had no real address (since the address on his driver's license was a defunct post office box in Florida) and no formal job.
 His cellphone bills went to the Harvard Club.
-Twice divorced, he had a grown son in the US Navy from his first marriage, and five other children from a second marriage.
+Twice divorced, he had a grown son in the US Navy from his first marriage and five children from a second marriage.
 He had known Dreier for at least a decade by 2008.
 While not an employee of Dreier L.L.P., Kovachev had an electronic pass to the 499 Park Avenue office, including its computers and offices.

-On December 4, 2008, while Dreier was in a Canadian jail attempting to move cash out of the law firm's accounts, Kovachev appeared at the law firm to pick up three paintings.
+On December 4, 2008, while Dreier was in a Canadian jail attempting to move cash from the law firm's accounts, Kovachev appeared at the law firm to pick up three paintings.
 There were only two paintings, and Kovachev took them and left.

 On March 31, 2010, at a hearing before U.S. District Judge Naomi Reice Buchwald in Manhattan, Kosta S. Kovachev, 58, was sentenced to 46 months in prison and a fine of $215,000 (the amount Dreier paid him for the impersonations).
 On November 2, 2009, he pleaded guilty to committing securities fraud and wire fraud, as well as a wire fraud charge, and admitted to impersonating an accountant for Solow Realty & Development at Dreier's request in a meeting with investors at their Manhattan offices; and then, impersonating Solow's then-Chief Executive, Steven Cherniak at Dreier's request in a separate phone call with investors.
 Kovachev was arrested in December 2008.
 He was made to forfeit his services payment from Dreier for the caper: $215,000.
 Sentencing of upwards of five years was scheduled for March 5, 2010, along with more than $100 million in restitution.